gallaouim/interview-questions/questions/javascript/02-var-let-const.md

+---
+tag: basic
+---

 # What is the difference between var, let, and const?

-Understanding variable declarations is fundamental to JavaScript programming.

 ## Answer